emerladCoder/RPG-Maker-MV-Cheat-Menu-Plugin/README.md

 v14 Added remove states/status for actors, added some more calls to sfx, fixed set enemy hp to 1 to actually set to 1 and not 0
 v15 Added pressing F9 to open the playtest switch/variable debug menu
 v16 Added Party HP manipulation to the set all party HP to 0 or 1 as well as a party full recover (added to previous enemy hp tab)
+v17 Change to backend for keylistener to make it easier to add/change stuff, most cheats use built in RPG maker function calls now instead of just directly chaning the variables (ex. actor._hp calls replaced with actor.gainHp())